There are only 24 positions available. Seniority of at least 8 years at the private Bar is a pre-requisite.

 Written submissions are to be submitted prior to the commencement of the course.
 It is recommended that at least three days is set aside for preparation.
 Less experienced appellate advocates may find it worthwhile to allow more time.

-The cost of the intensive covers:
+The cost of the workshop covers:

 All travel costs, including flights to and accommodation in Brisbane, are additional and must be organised by barristers individually.